CI/CD for a Pentest VM

 That sums it up for Packer and Proxmox.
 Feel free to adapt any step to your needs - in the end you should see a success message like the following one and a new template in your Proxmox host.

-Finally, you can verify that everything is working by cloning the template in the Proxmox Web interface.
-Before you start the new machine, switch to the Cloud-Init tab and set a username and password.
-Subsequently, press on Regenerate Image.
+Finally, you can verify that everything is working by cloning the succesfully crafted template in the Proxmox Web interface.
+Subsequently, before you start the newly created machine, switch to the cloud-init tab of that VM and set a username and password.
+Then press on Regenerate Image.
 Now you are ready to start the VM and login with the credentials you just have set.
 Note that cloud-init does alot of things for us as boot time, including changing the hostname to the name of the new virtual machine.
+Just keep this in mind if you later try to change things via Ansible that cloud-init tries to manage (you can use Ansible to disable parts of cloud-init later on).

 For this we are going to use Terraform.
 Terraform is tool that we can use to declare the systems that we want to have in our infrastructure.
 Based on that, it will use the Proxmox API to build the environment.